Booker leads Suns over Timberwolves in Durant's home debut

 Booker leads Suns over Timberwolves in Durant’s home debut

+PHOENIX (AP) — Kevin Durant’s a 13-time All-Star, a two-time NBA champion, a four-time league leader in scoring and has done just about everything else a player can do in the game of basketball.

+But even he can get a little nervous on a night like Wednesday.

-PHOENIX (AP) — Devin Booker scored 29 points, Kevin Durant had 16 points and eight rebounds in his home debut and the Phoenix Suns won their third straight game, beating the Minnesota Timberwolves 107-100 on Wednesday night.
+Devin Booker scored 29 points, Durant had 16 points and eight rebounds in his home debut and the Phoenix Suns won their third straight game, beating the Minnesota Timberwolves 107-100.

+After a huge ovation from the sellout crowd — which waited more than a month to see him play a game in Phoenix after his trade from Brooklyn — Durant missed his first six shots and finished 5 of 18 from the field, though he did hit a couple important 3-pointers early in the fourth quarter.

+“It was hard for me to get sleep today, it was hard for me to stop thinking about the game,” Durant said.
+“Sometimes you can want it too bad and you come out, start rushing and being uncharacteristic.”

-The teams are in the middle of the Western Conference playoff race, fighting to stay in the top six so they don’t fall to the play-in tournament.
+The Suns and Wolves are in the middle of the Western Conference playoff race, fighting to stay in the top six so they don’t fall to the play-in tournament.
 Every game is crucial at this point — just three wins separated the Nos.
 4-11 spots coming into Wednesday.

 The Suns took an 81-74 lead into the fourth quarter and held on in the final minutes.